-- Mainstream Vouchers Non-Elderly, Disabled individuals who are homeless or exiting an institution. - Emergency Housing Vouchers Homeless, at risk of homelessness, domestic violence, high risk of housing instability.
+- Mainstream Vouchers Non-Elderly, Disabled individuals who are homeless or exiting an institution.
+Assist non-elderly disabled individuals and their families. - Emergency Housing Vouchers Homeless, at risk of homelessness, domestic violence, high risk of housing instability.
+Assist households who are homeless, at risk of homelessness, fleeing or attempting to flee domestic violence, dating violence, sexual assault, or human trafficking or recently homeless and at high risk of housing instability.
+See CHAPTER 26: EMERGENCY HOUSING VOUCHERS for more information.